-What is a zero waste shop?
+1. What is a zero waste shop?

 Zero-waste shops allow customers to bring in their own reusable containers and fill them up themselves, saving on the need for single use packaging that is either thrown away, or has to be recycled (costing energy and resources that could be used for something more important than convenience).
 It’s a concept that has already been trialled with much success in cities like London and Bristol, and there’s already one in Wales – Crickhowell’s Natural Weigh.

-Where will Cardiff’s zero waste shop be?
+2. Where is Cardiff’s first zero waste shop, Ripple?

-“Plastic pollution, coral bleaching, animal testing – it blows my mind what we’re doing to the planet.
+“Plastic pollution, coral bleaching, animal testing; it blows my mind what we’re doing to the planet.
 I would love for people to support the new shop and help me create a ‘ripple effect’ of change for the better.”